How to Transfer Credits

 - Meet with advisor and committee to get transfer coursework approved.

-- Send your official transcripts to the Office of Graduate Studies.
+- Send your official transcripts to Colorado School of Mines.

 - Complete the Degree Audit form and list all transfer credits in the appropriate section (see below).

-- Transfer credit from another university (any university other than CSM) must be listed in the transfer section, unless you are using credits towards a minor.
+- Transfer credit from another university (any university other than Mines) must be listed in the transfer section, unless you are using credits towards a minor.

-- Transfer credits from a CSM undergraduate transcript must be listed in Section A. Credits transferred from a CSM undergraduate transcript may not have been used towards a CSM bachelor’s degree, unless the student is a BS-MS combined student and is a graduate degree that allows students to double count credits.
+- Transfer credits from a Mines undergraduate transcript must be listed in Section A. Credits transferred from a Mines undergraduate transcript may not have been used towards a Mines bachelor’s degree, unless the student is a BS-MS combined student and is a graduate degree that allows students to double count credits.

-- Transfer credit to use towards a minor, regardless of whether it is from another university or a CSM undergraduate transcript must be listed in the minor section.
+- Transfer credit to use towards a minor regardless of whether it is from another university or a Mines undergraduate transcript must be listed in the minor section.
 If you are transferring credits towards a minor, you must note that these are transfer credits.